 - For some drink drive offences, providing penalties outside of Court (administrative penalties or diversion from Court) to reduce court workloads (for example, alcohol interlocks).

 Phase 2 - Detailed Data on Driver Licence & Drink Driving Offences (2009-14)

 Phase 2 of the Youth Traffic Offences project provides researchers, policymakers, and designers of penalties and interventions, with a rich data set of driver licence and drink driving offences by youth aged 15-19 from 2009-2014.

 The research looked at their path through the Justice System (Police infringements, fine payments and Court offences).

-The main report is large, but there is some data repetition.
+The main report is large, although this is partly due to some data repetition.

 It reveals different trends and patterns in New Zealand’s traffic enforcement and justice systems.

 The data provides insights into current operations, and raises a wide range of questions worthy of further research.

 - A continuous decline in overall youth traffic offending (38% from 2009 to 2014), a remarkable achievement for New Zealand and an endorsement of the various road safety, Police and youth justice strategies.